kristopolous/EvDa/README.md

 ### Setters

-Watch this.
 Pretend I know how to get something, like say, a user profile, but I don't want to load it unnecessarily.

 For example: